 | Week 8 | System Design Practice | Full mock system designs (RAG pipeline, search engine, code completion) |

-Daily rhythm: 1 article deep-dive + 30 minutes of practice explaining the concept.
+1 article deep-dive + 30 minutes of practice explaining the concept.
 On weekends, practice a full-length system design.

 These are the patterns that consistently cause issues when building production systems:

 Several topics have entered production systems in late 2025 and early 2026 that weren't common a year ago.
 These won't replace fundamentals, but knowing them signals that you're keeping pace.
+They represent the cutting edge of inference scaling, tool orchestration, and reward modeling.

-π‘ Study this: Our article on Reasoning Models and Test-Time Compute covers the technical foundations, from chain-of-thought to process reward models.
+💡 Key insight: Our article on Reasoning Models and Test-Time Compute covers the technical foundations, from chain-of-thought to process reward models.

 Pure transformer alternatives haven't replaced attention, but hybrid architectures like Jamba[22] (Transformer + Mamba + MoE) and NVIDIA's Nemotron models are gaining traction.
 Understanding the trade-offs is increasingly relevant, particularly: